zb-coder/airport_challenge/README.md

 My README

 For the first user story I want to instruct the plane to land.
 In order to do this I created two spec files (airport_spec.rb and plane_spec.rb).
 I wrote my test by creating new plane and airport classes and made the test in the airport spec to insure that no error was raised when the plane lands.
 In the plane spec file I made a test and in the normal plane file I made a plane class.
 I also got the plane to land using respond_to.
 I tested my unit test and then created a normal rb file called airport and got the test to pass.

+For the second user story I got the plane to take off.
+I added one test and also added a new airport and plane.
+I instructed airport to respond to takeoff.
+I got the test to pass by adding a take_off method to the airport file.
 I got up to:

 I plan to finish this challenge by